Skip to main content

 The plan

-Using input that we heard at the public meeting, we refined the access plan that antler hunters will use for the 2024 opener.
+Using input that we heard at the public meeting, we refined the access plan that antler hunters used for the 2024 opener.

 Instead of staging vehicles along Hwy 83, as done in past years, those planning to access the WMA by vehicle were able register here beginning Monday, April 1 (noon) through Friday, April 19 (midnight), 2024.
-There will be no limit to the number of vehicles that can access the WMA on opening day.
-Instead, the order of entry will be randomized through a drawing of those that registered by April 19.
+There was no limit to the number of vehicles that accessed the WMA on opening day.
+Instead, the order of entry was randomized through a drawing of those that registered by April 19.
+Those that missed the initial registration were also given a chance to add their name to a second list to be placed in chronological order behind those that have already registered.
+This second list closed on May 3.
+Those that missed registration were allowed to enter behind registered vehicles.

 Walk-in, horse and later vehicle entry

-As in years past, walk-in access to the WMA is allowed from anywhere starting at noon on May 15.
-Walk-in and horse access is available from designated parking areas on the west side of the WMA, off Hwy 83, beginning at noon, with no registration required.
-Beginning at 2 p.m., the west entrance of the WMA will also open to vehicles with no registration required.
+Walk-in and horse access was available from designated parking areas on the west side of the WMA, off Hwy 83, beginning at noon, with no registration required.
+Beginning at 2 p.m., the west entrance of the WMA also opened to vehicles with no registration required.

 License Requirements

-Anyone 12 and older will need to have a conservation license to enter the WMA.
+Anyone 12 and older always need to have a conservation license to enter a WMA.
 If you have a hunting or fishing license, you already automatically have your conservation license, and if not, you can buy online, at an FWP or at any license provider.

 Questions?